A few germs normally won’t kill you, but in a post-SHTF scenario, it’s a whole different world.

 - After touching pet food

-Over the span of seven days, your body will get grimy.
-This is why we recommend bathing at least once a week if you have enough time and water available.
+Your body gets grimy over time from sweat, dust, and other nasty stuff in the environment.
+That’s why you should bathe at least once a week if you have enough time and water available.
 It’s the best way to kill viruses and bacteria.

-Plus, it has a lot of other benefits, like:
+Plus, it has loads of other benefits, like:

-While bathing daily would seem nice, it’s a luxury when SHTF.
+While bathing daily would be ideal, it’s a luxury when SHTF.
 Don’t go overboard on the amount of water you use for bathing.
 Remember, you still need that precious H2O for drinking, cooking, and cleaning your utensils.

 Find a Way to Wash Your Clothes

 You can only stand your sweaty clothes for so long.
-So, what can you do?
+What can you do then?

-Well, some preppers like the one in the video above get creative and use their resourcefulness to come up with laundry systems that work.
-You can adapt those to fit your preferences, or…
+Some preppers like the one in the video above get creative and use their resourcefulness to develop laundry systems that work.
+You can adapt those to fit your preferences or take a leaf out of our ancestors’ books and do laundry the old-fashioned way:

 - Beat over stone or rocks (if you live near a stream or river)